SNU-HPCS/NeuroSync/README.md

 # NeuroSync

-This repositor is the software-based simulator for the paper entitled 'NeuroSync: A Scalable and Accurate Brain Simulator Using Safe and Efficient Speculation' published at HPCA 2022.
+This repository is the software-based simulator for the paper entitled 'NeuroSync: A Scalable and Accurate Brain Simulator Using Safe and Efficient Speculation' published at HPCA 2022.